"I Want Mommy!" How to Handle It When Your Child Plays Favorites

 4. Lighten the mood.

-As she grows bigger and more capable, your little tot is starting to discover what she can—and cannot—control in her world.
-When your child says ‘No Mommy,’ she is communicating a desire to control, well, you.Try: Offering her a choice that she really can control.
+Your Parental Preference Plan: Offer a choice that your child really can control.
 It sounds like you’re having a great time with Dada.
-Do you want to keep playing trains together?
+Do you want to keep playing dolls together?
 Or would you like to come into the kitchen and help Mommy make pancakes?

 6. Find a good stand in.